Are deep learning models superior for missing data imputation in large surveys? Evidence from an empirical comparison: Introduction

-Recent advances in deep learning greatly expanded the scope of complex models for high-dimensional data.
-This brings the hope that a new generation of JM imputation methods based on deep learning models may address the theoretical and computational limitations of existing MI methods.
-For example, deep generative models such as generative adversarial networks (GANs, \citet{goodfellow2014gan}) are naturally suitable for producing multiple imputations because they are designed to generate data that resemble the existing data as much as possible.
+Recent advances in deep learning greatly expand the scope of complex models for high-dimensional data.
+This advancement brings the hope that a new generation of missing data imputation methods based on deep learning models may address the theoretical and computational limitations of existing statistical methods.
+For example, deep generative models such as generative adversarial networks (GANs, \citet{goodfellow2014gan}) are naturally suitable for producing multiple imputations because they are designed to generate data that resemble the observed data as much as possible.
 A method in this stream is the generative adversarial imputation network (GAIN) of \citet{yoon2018gain}.
-Another imputation approach, multiple imputation using denoising autoencoders (MIDA, \citet{gondara2017mida,lu2020multiple}), is based on denoising autoencoders \citep{Vincent2008}, which are designed to both learn the latent representation of the data and to remove noise from the data \citep{gondara2017mida}.
-Other recently proposed methods focus on missing value imputation in time-series data using variational autoencoders \citep{fortuin2019gpvae} or recurrent neural networks \citep{lipton2016modeling,monti2017geometric,cao2018brits,che2018recurrent,yoon2018estimating}.
+Multiple imputation using denoising autoencoders (MIDA, \citet{gondara2017mida,lu2020multiple}), is another generative method based on deep neural networks trained on corrupted input data in order to force the networks to learn a useful low-dimensional representation of the input data, rather than its identity function \citep{Vincent2008, vincent2010stacked}.
+Several methods have been proposed for missing value imputation in time-series data using variational autoencoders \citep{fortuin2019gpvae} or recurrent neural networks \citep{lipton2016modeling,monti2017geometric,cao2018brits,che2018recurrent,yoon2018estimating}.